AincradOT/platform/docs/golden-path.md

 The platform repository handles:

-* GCP organisation level setup that must exist before anything else
+* GCP organization level setup that must exist before anything else
 * the bootstrap project and state bucket
 * organizational folders (shared, dev, prod)
 * environment projects and shared services project
 * Secret Manager API enablement (applications create their own secret resources)
 * CI service accounts and their IAM bindings
 * Cloudflare API token storage and IAM bindings for application access
-* GitHub organisation level settings (optional, can be managed manually for small teams)
+* GitHub organization level settings and teams

 It does not create application specific infrastructure such as game server VMs, databases or load balancers.
 Those belong to application repositories.